-It is recommended that the inbuilt Temperature Sensor is monitored to prevent the motor exceeding absolute temperature limits.
+It is recommended to monitor the internal temperature sensor to prevent the motor exceeding absolute temperature limits (see section 4.6.3 Temperature Sensor).

 4.8 Multi-Axis Systems

 The LinX linear motor system allows for various multi-axis configurations.
 This can include a single drive and motor for each axis, multiple forcers on a single shaft or two motors moving a gantry.
 These various configurations can be combined as required for the application.